Ninalgad/SNOMED-Entity-Linking/README.md

 However, by applying a standardized terminology like SNOMED CT, we can the interpretability of these notes for patients and individuals outside the organization of origin.
 Moreover, healthcare organizations can convert this free-text data into a structured format that can be readily analyzed by computers, in turn stimulating the development of new medicines, treatment pathways, and better patient outcomes.

-Here, we use entity linking to analyze clinical notes identifing and labeling the portions of each note that correspond to specific medical concepts.
+Here, we use entity linking to analyze clinical notes identifying and labeling the portions of each note that correspond to specific medical concepts.

 # Methodology
 The pipline involves two models, one for segmentation and the other for disambiguation (classification of the segmentations).